 The debate on the role of business and human rights has gained increasing prominence in recent years.
 Anglo Pacific welcomes this focus as respect for human rights is implicit across the Group’s employment practices.
 Further, a commitment to human rights is an important part of any successful organisation.
 As part of the Group’s investment decision process, if necessary, consultants with the requisite expertise are engaged to assist in identifying and mitigating any such risks.

 The Group’s employees are instrumental to its success, and it respects and values the individuality and diversity that every employee brings to the business.
-As at December 31, 2015, 54% of the Group’s employees were female (2014: 46%) as the Group had 11 employees, 6 of whom were female.
-In terms of the Company’s Board of Directors, there were 6 Directors, 5 of whom were male and 1 of whom was female.
+As at December 31, 2017, 50% of the Group’s employees were female as the Group had 10 employees, five of whom were female.
+In terms of the Company’s Board of Directors, there were six Directors, five of whom were male and one of whom was female.
 Prior to any appointment to the Board, the Nomination Committee gives due regard to diversity and gender with a view to appointing the best placed individual for the role.

-The Group recognises that it has more to do in encouraging and supporting diversity and hope to be able to identify and develop talent at all levels in the organisation as the Group continues to grow.
-The Company has policies and procedures in place to ensure that all Directors, officers, employees, consultants, advisors, business partners, and anyone else who may be acting on its behalf, are aware of their responsibilities in this area.
-The Company actively promotes a transparent approach to all of its business dealings and expect employees to adopt a zero tolerance attitude to corruption.
-Employees are encouraged to report any potential or apparent misconduct in accordance with the Company’s internal whistle-blowing policy and any employee that refuses to pay bribes, or raises any issues honestly, and in good faith, will be supported by the Group.
+Anglo Pacific is committed to maintaining the highest standards of integrity in all areas of its business and to maintaining its reputation for fair dealing.
+The Group does not offer, give or receive bribes or inducements whether directly or through a third party.
+The Group has policies and procedures in place to ensure that all Directors, officers, employees, consultants, advisors, business partners, and anyone else who may be acting on its behalf, are aware of their responsibilities in this area.
+The Group actively promotes a transparent approach to all of its business dealings and expects employees to adopt a zero-tolerance attitude to corruption.
+Employees are encouraged to report any potential or apparent misconduct in accordance with the Group’s internal whistle-blowing policy and any employee that refuses to pay bribes, or raises any issues honestly, and in good faith, will be supported by the Group.